i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Sets CurrentViewModel to MapViewModel after selection.
 - Keeps GlobalLog persistent.
 - TODO for intro cutscene on new game start.

+---

+## TitleViewModel DataTemplate & Animated Fade TODO

+- Added DataTemplate for TitleViewModel in MainWindow.xaml resources to load TitleView.
+- Added TODO for animated fade between title and map.